 Straightforward actions and candid language count the most.
 It’s not enough to “send a message” to a subordinate through subtle, indirect means like withholding praise or disregarding their input or behavior.
 Explain what you want and mean, give direct feedback when things go awry, and never wait for an employee to figure out that you’re dissatisfied or displeased.

 Look within all levels of the organization to find influencers who can help move initiatives forward.
 In good times, this may mean encouraging employees to strike out on their own with new enterprises or add fuel to existing ones.
 Identify which employees are ready for more responsibility and less formal leadership and give them as much leeway as possible.

-But when times are rocky or people are lacking self-motivation or are resistant to change, try to provide more specific, concrete direction while guarding against micromanagement or second-guessing because that can undercut staff confidence even more.
-Be sure to solicit everyone’s views and recognize their efforts as part of supporting their progress.
+But when times are rocky or people are lacking self-motivation or are resistant to change, try to provide more specific, concrete direction.
+Guard against micromanagement or second-guessing because that can undercut staff confidence even more.
+And be sure to solicit everyone’s views and recognize their efforts as part of supporting their progress.

 Breaking Down Resistance to Change

 Your true work — and a significant cultural issue — is ensuring managers’ and leaders’ appropriateness and productivity at every level.
 Do your execs work as a true team or a barely aligned committee?
 Are they collaborating on a joint purpose that’s guided by your vision?
 Are their personal goals congruent with the group’s efforts?
 If not, then numerous tactical areas — compensation, allocation of physical space, access to other resources, even scheduling and reporting — may be rife with conflict.